krlong014/CourseNotes/Courses/DE2/README.md

 ## Course materials

 ### Software
-* Calculations in this class can get messy and the solutions change in space and time, so we will often use Mathematica for calculation and visualization.
+* Calculations in this class can get messy and the solutions hard to visualize, so we will often use Mathematica for calculation and visualization.
 Go [here](#getting-mathematica) to get Mathematica.
   * Many homework sets, including the first one, will involve Mathematica work.
 * We'll use Top Hat for daily quizzes.
 TTU has a site license; if you're a TTU student, get your free app [here](https://www.depts.ttu.edu/itts/software/tophat.php).